alireza-dehghan-nayeri/PWP_Supra/meetings.md

 ### Action points
 *List here the actions points discussed with assistants*
 - Use name as primary
-- Dont create model for jucntion table for recipe category
+- Dont create model for junction table for recipe category

 ## Meeting 3.